 Michael Stuber identified key business priorities in each of our operating companies and proposed relevant linkages with future D&I initiatives.
 He also showed the need to tie D&I more closely to our identity and embed it in our shared culture as well as HR processes and tools.
 Going further, Michael's expertise guides us to additional key considerations by uncovering and subsequently addressing hidden biases and dynamics through focus group interviews.

-Measuring the Success of D&I (beyond quotas)
+Measuring the Success of D&I – beyond quotas

 Related topics